 \section{Abstract}

 Let $G$ be any connected graph on $n$ vertices, $n \ge 2.$ Let $k$ be any positive integer.
-Suppose that a fire breaks out at some vertex of $G.$ Then, in each turn firefighters can protect at most $k$ vertices of $G$ not yet on fire; Next the fire spreads to all unprotected neighbours.
+Suppose that a fire breaks out at some vertex of $G.$ Then, in each turn firefighters can protect at most $k$ vertices of $G$ not yet on fire; Next the fire spreads to all unprotected neighbours of burning vertices.
 The \emph{$k$-surviving rate} of G, denoted by $\rho_k(G),$ is the expected fraction of vertices that can be saved from the fire, provided that the starting vertex is chosen uniformly at random.

-In this note, it is shown that for any planar graph $G$ with average degree $4\frac{1}{2} - \eps,$ where $\eps \in (0, 1],$ we have $\rho_2(G) \ge \frac{2}{9}\eps.$ In particular, the result implies a significant improvement of the bound for 2-surviving rate for triangle-free planar graphs (Esperet, van den Heuvel, Maffray and Sipma~\cite{esperet}) and for planar graphs without 4-cycles (Kong, Wang, Zhang~\cite{kwzhang}).
+In this note, it is shown that for any planar graph $G$ with average degree $\frac{9}{2} - \eps,$ where $\eps \in (0, 1],$ there is $\rho_2(G) \ge \frac{2}{9}\eps.$ In particular, the result implies a significant improvement of the bound for 2-surviving rate for triangle-free planar graphs (Esperet, van den Heuvel, Maffray and Sipma~\cite{esperet}) and for planar graphs without 4-cycles (Kong, Wang, Zhang~\cite{kwzhang}).
 The proof is done using the separator theorem for planar graphs.